Greashun/BinaryTreeTutorial/README.md

             - Check if the current node has a right property:
                 - If it does call the “preOrder” method passing in the current node right property and the default array.
         <p><img src="./media/image39.png" alt="snap-shot"><p>
+        Figure 30.
+Tse, Vincent.
+"Traversal algorithm for preOrder method".
+30 June 2020.

 3. Once the loop is done return the default array containing all values.
         <p><img src="./media/image40.png" alt="snap-shot"> <p>
+        Figure 31.
+Tse, Vincent.
+"Returning an array with values in a non-sorted order".
+30 June 2020.
 </details>

 With the “preOrder” method done we can now call it with the tree variable.
 The pre-order traversal method should return the values in a none orderly fashion.
 Remember the behavior of the traversal goes from the root-left-right.
 The method stores the value first into the array then recursively calls the method again until there are no more node’s to visit.